helidon-io/helidon-examples/examples/imperative/data-jdbc/mysql/README.md

 `Main` constructs a standalone `JdbcClient` from the MySQL connection properties in `application.yaml` and passes it to `PokemonService`, which owns the imperative HTTP handlers and JDBC operations.
 MySQL Connector/J supplies the JDBC driver.
-The application does not publish this client in the Service Registry.
+This example does not use `data.clients.jdbc` because it demonstrates how to construct a standalone client from direct connection properties.
+For a client managed by Service Registry, see the [PostgreSQL example](../postgres).

 Use this example when you want JDBC operations to remain explicit in application code.
 To generate implementations from annotated repository interfaces, see the [declarative MySQL example](../../../declarative/data-jdbc/mysql).